 So far, Cyril Ramaphosa has been married three times to three different women.
 His third and current wife is Dr. Tshepo Motsepe and the pair is known to have tied the knot in 1996.
 The South African First Lady is notable as a well-educated person as she holds a Bachelor of Science Degree in Medicine and Surgery from the University of Kwa Zulu Natal.
 She would then go on to Harvard School of Public Health where she graduated with a Masters of Public Health in Maternal Child Health and Ageing.

 It is also worth knowing that Dr. Motsepe comes from a very affluent family as she is the sister of Patrice Motsepe, a South African millionaire and mining mogul, and Bridgette Radebe, the wife of Jeff Radebe, a South African politician.
-Together, Cyril and Tshepo have welcomed 3 children to the world.
+Together, Cyril and Tshepo have welcomed 3 children into the world.
 They are Tumelo, Mashudu, and Keneilwe.

 Cyril’s Second Wife Is The Late Business Woman, Nomazizi Mtshotshisa